 Everything I had at Postino was delicious—I mean, everything!
 The crispy cauliflower, the Bruschetta Flight, the French onion soup, and the prosciutto + brie panini.
 Shut up; art tours make me hungry.

 Definitely stop in here for a casual but delicious lunch in the Old Town.

 After Postino, I walked across the street to the Dick’s Sporting Goods.
 This is going somewhere cool I promise.

 Inside the Fashion Square Mall is an art experience called Wonderspaces.
 Wonderspaces is a collection of unique art exhibits from all over the world.
 “Unique” being a complete and utter understatement.

 The exhibits at Wonderspaces blew my mind.
 Most of them are interactive and the ones that aren’t are simply magical.
 There’s the wall of confessions where visitors write anonymous confessions for the world to see.

-There are the plants that talk to you, the sewing machine orchestra, the chorus of pedestrians on New York City streets that you control with a piano, and what I like to call “The Matrix.”
+There are the plants that talk to you, a sewing machine orchestra, a chorus of pedestrians on New York City streets that you control with a piano, and what I like to call “The Matrix.”

 Check in at Civana

 After having our minds blown at Wonderspaces, we hopped in the car and made the beautiful drive out into the desert to check in at Civana, our spa retreat for the next few days.

 Just upon arriving at Civana you’re instantly relaxed.
 Spa voices galore and the world’s tastiest juice (their “welcome elixir”) will do that to you.
 I dropped off my stuff, spent some time taking pictures of the sunset, then gathered the girls.